SkyLundy/Fluency/README.md

 **Note:** Please keep in mind that translating site and core modules _may_ be relatively expensive operations with respect to your API usage.
 It is recommended that you identify and prioritize the files/modules that are used in your ProcessWire site/app.

+### Disabling Translation For Individual Fields

+There may be individual fields that are multi-language but translation is not desired.
+These could be fields that need different values for each language but contain content not suitable for translating such as URLs, phone numbers, email addresses, etc. To disable translation individually, navigate to the Details tab of a multi-language field and check the "Disable translation for this field" checkbox.
+This can be modified at any time without affecting content or other functionality.

 ### Standalone Translator

 ![fluency_translator](https://github.com/SkyLundy/Fluency/assets/61801600/4e0e7ab8-41f8-4d5e-82b4-ad344b1c61b3)